ku-sldg/haskell-am/README.md

 * gen_app/GenMain.hs:  Main module for Generator/Translator.
     * Generates random well-formed attestation datatypes (Copland terms and Evidence) and their corresponding JSON objects.
 Also can be configured for bi-directional *translation* between the datatypes and their JSON representation.
     * Command-line args defined in src/GenProgArgs.hs
+### Extracted code from Coq
+---
 * extracted_src/*:  Haskell source files core to execution of attestation and appraisal, extracted directly from a formal specification in Coq.
-    * To preserve formal properties, this code should not be modified after extraction.
-    * For high-level descriptions of each of these source files, see the README of the Coq spec here:  https://github.com/ku-sldg/copland-avm.
+    * For descriptions of these source files, see the README of the Coq spec here:  https://github.com/ku-sldg/copland-avm.
+    * To preserve formal properties, these files should not be modified after extraction.

+### Library source files
+---
 * Appraisal_IO_Stubs.hs:  Concrete definitions of primitive appraisal checker functions.
 Instantiations of (abstract) stubs of the same name in the Coq specification.
 * Axioms_Io.hs:  Dummy definition of the cvm_events uninterpreted function of the Coq spec.
 Weird artifact of code extraction that may be refactored away in the future (since unecessary for concrete execution).
 * BS.hs:  Concrete instantiation of the raw evidence datatype BS (treated abstractly in Coq spec), along with some common BS values and utilities.